 Ms. Brodeur is a full-time faculty member teaching and/or coordinating classes and supervising research projects in the areas of crime scene investigation, forensic biology, physical evidence comparison and bloodstain pattern investigation.
+She holds the rank of Assistant Professor and is also the Associate Director of the Biomedical Forensic Sciences program.
 In addition, she administers and maintains the forensic biology laboratory, oversees the Admissions committee, and is responsible for ensuring that the BMFS program continues to meet the standards required to maintain FEPAC accreditation.

 Ms. Brodeur earned a Master of Forensic Science from The George Washington University before gaining forensic casework experience in the areas of mitochondrial DNA and STR analysis.
 Prior to becoming Assistant Director of the Biomedical Forensic Sciences program in 2006, Ms. Brodeur conducted casework in the Criminalistics section of the Boston Police Department Crime Laboratory, which included biological and trace evidence screening, gunshot residue testing, general evidence examination and crime scene processing.
 She continues to provide forensic expertise through private consulting and is a Fellow of the American Board of Criminalistics.

 Current and recent research interests center around optimizing presumptive biological testing and detection/collection of evidentiary material from crime scenes.

 Boston University School of Medicine, Graduate Medical Sciences